 What does a jar have to do with achieving your health goals?

-The jar represents our time, our life or even a representation of our day and the sand, pebbles and rocks inside of it can represent our priorities.
+The jar represents our time, our life or even a representation of our day.
+The sand, pebbles and rocks inside of it can represent our ascending priorities.

-Now if we fill it full of sand first, we are going to have a hard time fitting rocks and pebbles (our priorities) inside of it.
+Now if we fill it full of sand first (the least important stuff) we are going to have a hard time fitting rocks and pebbles (our highest priorities) inside of it.

 So let’s reverse it.

-We then can fit smaller pebbles into the jar, wedging them between the larger rocks.
-These smaller pebbles are our hobbies, acquaintances, perhaps our job.
+Next we add the smaller pebbles into the jar, wedging them between the larger rocks.
+These smaller pebbles are our hobbies, acquaintances, for most of us our careers and jobs.

-But what I’ve found is that clients who are committed to themselves and who achieve their health goals long term actually view their meals, the cooking of them and the nourishment of their bodies, as a rock rather than the sand that needs to fit around everything else and is often not given much conscious thought.
+But what I’ve found is that clients who are committed to themselves and who achieve their health goals long term actually view their meals, the cooking of them, planning for them and the nourishment of their bodies, as a rock rather than the sand that needs to fit around everything else and is otherwise not given much conscious thought.

-Are you currently looking at your food as a rock or the sand?
+Are you currently looking at your meals as a rock or the sand?

 Please share this along to someone who may need to reframe their own jar of priorities.